trinslaptop/GraphicsMP/README.txt

 Gravity isn't physically accurate, but it still looks and plays fine.
 It is occasionally possible to glitch through blocks.

+I implemented a bunch of other utilities like an `#include` processor and `json` parser for this project!

 # Class Stuff
 This was based on my A3 and midterm project.